MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/knowledge_base/networking/readme.md

 Current content:

-* Read [external preparation](external-preparation.md) to figure out your networking software/hardware stack and setup key dependencies like a cloudflare account and domain name for secure certificates.
+* [External preparation](external-preparation.md) has information on planning out your networking software/hardware stack, and how to resolve key dependencies like a cloudflare account and domain name for secure certificates.
+* [Traefik](traefik/readme.md) covers setting up secure access to the services hosted on your K3s cluster via the Traefik reverse proxy app, cert manager and free let's encrypt secure certificates.
+The information provided includes documentation + deployment files.
+* In the [internal](internal/fixing-common-problems.md) folder, there isn't much there currently, but there is a write-up on how to fix DNS issues that often occur after network equipment upgrades or broader network changes.